-Of note, Lucid sponsors five employee resource groups to support and empower historically excluded affinities: Women at Lucid, Pride at Lucid, Veterans at Lucid, Black at Lucid, and Sustainability at Lucid.
-These five groups help foster Lucid's inclusive and dynamic workforce while helping to fuel our business objective of centering our suite of vehicles on the human experience.
+Of note, Lucid sponsors seven employee resource groups to support and empower historically excluded affinities: Women at Lucid, Pride at Lucid, Veterans at Lucid, Black at Lucid, Hola at Lucid, AaPI at Lucid, and Sustainability at Lucid.
+These seven groups help foster Lucid's inclusive and dynamic workforce while helping to fuel our business objective of centering our suite of vehicles on the human experience.